 Unfortunately, however diligent you are in following these steps, some scars may still be left.
 If the scars are very unsightly you may wish to talk to your GP about whether further treatment could help and what options are available.

-Used to potentially help with keloid scars, in the early stages, by using liquid nitrogen to 'flatten' these.
-Please note that you may experience a lightening of the skin as a side effect of this treatment
+If used in the early stages, then this freezing technique which uses liquid nitrogen, can potentially help with flattening keloid scars.
+Please note that you may experience a lightening of the skin as a side effect of this treatment.

 In more extreme cases surgery may be used to make the scar appear more natural or less noticeable, for example by using a skin graft from an area of healthy skin to cover the damaged tissue.
 Surgery may also be used if the scar tissue is restricting your movement in any way.

-I hope this has provided you with some information regarding your scarring, please do get back in touch or speak with your GP if you need any further guidance on treatments that might help.
-If you do require any specialist referral do make sure that you check your eligibility for cover with your personal advisory team, as treatments may be classed as a cosmetic procedure which may not be covered by your healthcare policy.
+We hope this has provided you with some information regarding your scarring, please do get back in touch or speak with your GP if you need any further guidance on treatments that might help.